-Office Hours: MW 11am - 1 pm, TTh 2:00 - 3:00 pm or by appointment
+Office Hours: MWF 11am-1pm; TTh 2:00 - 3:00 pm.
+Or by appointment

-Section Information: MATH 1330-002
+Section Information: MATH 1331-002

-Time and Place of Class Meetings: PKH 105 on TTh from 11:00 - 12:20 pm
+Time and Place of Class Meetings: PKH 105 on TTh from 12:30 -1:50 pm

-Description of Course Content: This course is designed to prepare future elementary school teachers mathematically to teach math (as opposed to pedagogically, which is the goal of ECED/BEEP 4311 and EDML 4372).
+Description of Course Content

+This course is designed to prepare future elementary school teachers mathematically to teach math (as opposed to pedagogically, which is the goal of ECED/BEEP 4311 and EDML 4372).
 It does this in two main ways: by teaching math which is relevant (not identical) to the math they will be teaching, and by modeling a math classroom through problem-solving activities, cooperative groups, and holding students responsible for deciding (reasoning) what is correct.
-Problem solving, operations, numeration systems, patterns and inductive reasoning, number theory, fractions, and number representations are the topics that will be studied.
+Basics of geometry, constructions, polygons, tessellations, polyhedra, symmetry, rigid motion, and measurement are the topics that will be studied.